predrag3141/pslq_vs_lwe/README.md

 ## Breaking this Scheme with PSLQ

+"Breaking LWE" sounds dramatic, but this is a toy-sized example.
+Lots already goes wrong as we'll see, and much of this is repairable at the scale of a toy example.
+The interesting part would be trying to scale the size of the example, and of course more can go wrong when that happens.
+But PSLQ *is* a polynomial time algorithm in precision and dimension (_m_ in this case).
+So there is reason to investigate, beginning with this baby step.

 ### Any Short Solution Works

 What keeps estimate 5 close enough to distinguish _bit_ = 0 from _bit_ = 1 is not the specific value of Alice's private key, _x_.
 It is _how short_ _x_ is.
 To break this public key encryption scheme, it is enough to find a vector, _y_, such that